pquin123091230/clen-csce-choe-331-docker/README.md

 A quick guide to getting started:

 1. download this repo:
    * Click on the green [Use this template] on the upper right to create a new repo from this source.
+   * DO NOT clone this repo directly!
 1. install docker and run the daemon
    * method may vary, depending on OS
    * see https://docs.docker.com/get-docker/